Shahnaz Husain: Personal life

 Born Shahnaz Beg, she is the daughter of Justice Nasir Ullah Beg, a former Chief Justice of the Allahabad High Court and Sayeeda Begum, who was the daughter of the commander-in-chief of the Hyderabad army.
 Her grandfather, Justice Samiullah Beg, was a prominent politician of the United Province who later served as Chief Justice of the Hyderabad High Court.
-Her uncle, Mirza Hameedullah Beg, was a former Chief Justice of India.
+Her uncle, Mirza Hameedullah Beg, was a former Chief Justice of India.She married on Arshad ullah khan saroha on 1967.

 Shahnaz studied at St. Mary's Convent Inter College, Prayagraj.
 She was married at an early age to Nasir Husain with whom she has two children.
 She studied Ayurveda in Iran while Nasir Husain was posted in Tehran.
 She then completed her training in cosmetic therapy and cosmetology from leading institutions of the West, such as Helena Rubinstein, Schwarzkopf, Christine Valmy, Lancome and Lean of Copenhagen.
 She returned to India and started Women's World in New Delhi at her home.
 The then Prime Minister of India, Indira Gandhi, frequently visited her.

-Nasir died in 1999 of cardiac arrest.
-Their son, Sameer Husain who was a rapper allegedly committed suicide in Patna in 2008 and their daughter Nelofar Currimbhoy is taking her legacy forward.
-Nelofar is also the author of Shahnaz Husain's biography "Flame".